Primary Endpoint

 For previously treated adult patients with locally advanced or metastatic EGFR+ NSCLC

-RYBREVANT® + chemotherapy—the first & only targeted combination to significantly improve PFS post-osimertinib1
+RYBREVANT® + chemotherapy—the first and only targeted combination to significantly improve PFS post-osimertinib1

 RYBREVANT® + chemotherapy (carboplatin/pemetrexed) reduced the risk of progression or death by 52%1,2